andrewk/biodome/README.md

   * [License](#license)

 ## Overview
-This is the core service, providing hardware (aka `Endpoint`) interaction.
+This codebase provides the core service, providing hardware (aka `Endpoint`) interaction.
 It does not implement scheduling, environment compensation, or other use-case specific tools - these will be built as seperate services.
 Goals include:

   * Ease of adoption by people looking to assemble home/environment/industrial automation and monitoring systems.
   * Service Oriented Architecure.
 Allow for deployment across machines where feasible.